carissaallen/aws/notes/cloud-computing/cloud-concepts.md

 	- lower latency and better experience for customers

 ### Types of Cloud Computing:
-1. Infrastructure As A Service (IAAS): you manage a physical or virtual server; the data center provider will have no access to your server.
+1. Infrastructure As A Service (IAAS)<br>
+You manage a physical or virtual server; the data center provider will have no access to your server.
-2. Platform As A Service (PAAS): someone else manages the underlying hardware and operating systems; you do not have to worry about security patching, updates, maintenance, etc. (ex: Elastic Beanstalk)
+2. Platform As A Service (PAAS)<br>
+Someone else manages the underlying hardware and operating systems; you do not have to worry about security patching, updates, maintenance, etc. (ex: Elastic Beanstalk)
-3. Software As A Service (SAAS): you only worry about the software, while someone else takes care of the data centers, servers, networks, storage, maintenance, patching, etc. (ex: Gmail)
+3. Software As A Service (SAAS)<br>
+You only worry about the software, while someone else takes care of the data centers, servers, networks, storage, maintenance, patching, etc. (ex: Gmail)

 ### 3 Types of Cloud Computing Deloyments:
 - Public Cloud (AWS, Azure, GCP)